OIkechukwu/perfectproperty/README.md

 ```use git command line
     git add remote upstream https://github.com/Ebugo/perfectproperty.git
 ```
-- Create a branch, the branch name should at least be meaningfull e.g if you're working on the footer, your branch name would be;
+- Create a branch, the branch name should at least be meaningful e.g if you're working on the footer, your branch name would be;
 ```use git command line
     git checkout -b footer
 ```